A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Vision Stability

 As a third aspect for \visionstability, we want to argue that polygons similar to $P_2$ are very rare in practice.
 Note that polygon $P_2$ was only found after four decades of research on the art gallery problem.
 It took the right approach, computer assistance and tedious trial and error to find this polygon.
-Thus it is no surprise that as of this writing no second similar polygon is known yet.
-There are polygons that are slight modifications of $P_2$ and the polygons that stem from the \ER-hardness proofs are the only exceptions~\cite{ARTETR}.
+The geometric simplicity of the polygon may suggest that such a polygon would be relatively easy to construct, but this is far from true.
+Thus, it is no surprise that as of this writing no second similar polygon is known yet.
+There are polygons that are slight modifications of $P_2$ and the polygons that stem from the \ER-hardness proofs are the only known exceptions~\cite{ARTETR, stade2022complexity}.
+The smoothed analysis by Dobbins, Holmsen and Miltzow~\cite{ArxivSmoothedART} gives a theoretical argument why those polygons should be very rare in practice.

 There is a fourth consideration.
 We will present an algorithm based on \visionstability in Section~\ref{sec:IterativeAlgo}.
 As we will see in our test results in Section~\ref{sec:Tests}, the algorithm gives a sequence $(G_i)_{i\in \N}$ of guarding sets.
-We observe that this sequence empirically approaches the actual optimal guarding for $P_2$, see Figure~\ref{fig:irrational-convergence}.
+We observe that this sequence empirically approaches the actual optimal guarding for $P_2$ (see Figure~\ref{fig:irrational-convergence}).
 In other words, it could be that the algorithm described hence forth has the property that it always converges to the optimal solution, even if the underlying polygon is not \visionstable.
 It is a tantalizing open question, if this always happens or whether it is just a lucky coincidence that happened with~$P_2$.
 Unfortunately, we don't know another polygon that we could potentially use to test this conjecture empirically.